xaviv19/classroom--cities-game--2021/src/main/resources/blog/2021-08-10_create_game.md

  > Given there is your player.
  > And you have been logged in.
   <!-- SNAPSHOT status=200 -->
+ > You should be at the player screen.
+ > The player should be "leonard".

  > Go to create game.
  > Add "mygame" as game name.